dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.faq.md

 # AzureFunctionsNodeScores-Cosmos - Frequently Asked Questions

 #### How to extend the score or the user object?
 Easy!
 Find the relevant JavaScript file in the api/models/folder and update it to your preferences.
+Added fields/properties will 'automagically' be persisted in the database.

 #### Do you accept PRs?
 I found a bug/I want to request a new feature
 Sure, if you want to contribute via a pull request, go ahead!
 For bugs/features/complaints, I would be really grateful if you reported them [here](https://github.com/dgkanatsios/AzureFunctionsNodeLeaderboard/issues).